ajitonelsonn/TiDB_FAH_2024_Vlafaekai/README.md

 ## More About LAFAEK AI

 1. **Lafaek AI - Motorbike Detection and Plate Recognition System**
-   This repository details how to detect motorbikes and recognize license plates, saving images to a MySQL database and AWS S3.
+   This repository details a system designed to detect motorbikes and recognize license plates, storing images in AWS S3 and saving the paths to a MySQL database.
+The system captures and saves images from CCTV footage along with metadata like location coordinates, timestamps, and confidence levels.

+   Each record contains information such as the location (`longitude`, `latitude`), image paths (`full_image_path`, `motorbike_image_path`, `plate_image_path`), plate number, and detection confidence.
+This structured data helps authorities quickly access and analyze the necessary information.
 Explore the repository here: [GitHub Link](https://github.com/ajitonelsonn/clip-tidb-image-embeddings).

 2. **How to Ingest Data from MySQL Local to TiDB Serverless Using Apache NiFi**
    Learn how to efficiently ingest data from MySQL to TiDB Serverless using Apache NiFi.
 Read the detailed article on LinkedIn by the Lafaek AI team: [LinkedIn Article](https://www.linkedin.com/pulse/copy-how-ingest-data-from-mysql-local-tidb-serverless-ajito-hgvjc/?trackingId=U%2FB%2FAoQDSVuRBrE65cnEkw%3D%3D).